 What initially drew you to tech consulting?

 The role was the most important factor to me – I wanted a client facing role with plenty of customer interaction.
-Having an interest in technology advancement made me feel like a good fit for the sector, plus it will give me the skills to equip you for the future.
+Having an interest in technology advancement made me feel like a good fit for the sector, plus it will give you the skills to equip you for the future.

 What was the application like?